 TOEFL scores can be sent directly to the institutions the student has specifically designated.
-Jacobs University’s code number is 9024.
+Constructor University’s code number is 9024.

-Which kinds of English Proficiency tests are accepted at Jacobs University and what are the minimum scores needed for each test?
+Which kinds of English Proficiency tests are accepted at Constructor University and what are the minimum scores needed for each test?

 A list of all accepted English language proficiency tests and the minimum scores required for each is shown in the table below: